Lenerystia/JS-TS-tools-config-example/README.md

 # JS/TS ultimate config - selected tools
-Simple, flat eslint setup with all popular (at the moment only needed by me) plugins that can be turned on and off.
+Simple setup with needed by me (possibly in the future for all popular tools) plugins/tools.
 Everything in one file, just copy paste to your project.

+Flat eslint setup plugins that can be turned on and off.

 This project is only example config files - there are not project to coding.